krolltravel.com banner

 The DeLaurier Homestead Trail has an observation tower, from where birders can view the bald eagle nesting platform, near East Barrier Beach and Redhead Pond.
 At sunset, birdwatchers can scan the beach for bald eagles.

-Point Pelee special events include the Festival of Birds, from early-May to mid-May.
-On guided hikes, bird watchers learn birding techniques and bird identification.
+Special events include the Festival of Birds, from early-May to mid-May.
+On guided hikes, visitors learn about birding techniques and bird identification.
 Friends of Point Pelee, a group which supports the national park, hosts a fundraising dinner, as well as breakfasts and lunches behind the national park visitor center.

-Festival of Hawks, in mid-September, features daily two-hour fall migration hikes to the tip, with a Point Pelee park interpreter.
+Festival of Hawks, in mid-September, features daily two-hour fall migration hikes to the tip, with a park interpreter.
 One-hour family migration hikes, with park interpreters, take place on weekends.

-A guided bird watching tour is beneficial for amateur bird watchers, who want to learn about bird behaviour and how to identify birds, their songs and calls.
-Birdwatching trips are also fun for experienced birders, who enjoy the company of other bird watchers.
+A guided tour is beneficial for amateurs, who want to learn about bird behaviour and how to identify birds, their songs and calls.
+Birdwatching trips are also fun for experienced birders.

-Bird watchers, visiting Point Pelee on their own, can find places to stay and eat near Point Pelee on the Windsor Essex County and Pelee Island Convention & Visitors Bureau website.
+If you visit Point Pelee on your own, you can find places to stay and eat near Point Pelee on the Windsor Essex County and Pelee Island Convention & Visitors Bureau website.
 It also lists birding hotlines to call for migration updates.

 TRAVEL INFORMATION